-We study mutational and recombinational mechanisms and how they affect the process of evolution at the fundamental level.
-We employ a wide range of techniques, from mathematical models to cutting-edge experimental methods.
+We study how mutational and recombinational mechanisms affect the process of evolution at the fundamental level while employing a wide range of techniques, from mathematical models to cutting-edge experimental methods.
 By revisiting the fundamentals of evolution, our research has potential implications in diverse fields, from evolutionary biology to molecular medicine and computation.

 Research Questions and Directions

-Is there a relation between the nature of mutation and the role of sexual reproduction in evolution?
+Is there a relation between the fundamental nature of mu-tation and the role of sexual reproduction in evolution?

 We also work on expanding the bridge between evolution-ary biology and theoretical computer science, examining the evolutionary process through the computational lens.